vishalkevat007/8-bit-Wallace-Tree-Multiplier/README.md

 The project aims to provide a high-speed and energy-efficient implementation of the Wallace Tree Multiplier and MAC unit suitable for applications in digital signal processing and other computational systems.

 Technologies:
-45nm CMOS technology

-Cadence Virtuoso for schematic design and simulation
+45nm CMOS technology using Cadence Virtuoso for schematic design and simulation.